Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 - Use limited budgeting and calibration passes: small fixed subset of windows for calibration, quantization, and warm up runs so that HIL costs stay manageable during NAS

 ### **3.3 NAS Objective, Search Space, and Training Procedure**

+The latency budget in the scoring function is set to 200 ms, derived from the OxIOD streaming configuration rather than chosen arbitrarily.
+The IMU is sampled at 100 Hz, so each sample corresponds to 10 ms. Following TinyODOM, the NAS uses windows of 200 samples (2 s of history) with a stride of 20 samples between consecutive windows [1].
+A new window therefore arrives every \(20 \times 10\ \text{ms} = 200\ \text{ms}\).
+To keep up with this stream in real time, each model must produce one prediction per window within at most 200 ms of compute latency.
+This bound is used as the latency budget \(L_b\) in the scoring function and in the latency penalty term for both energy aware and latency only scoring runs.

 - Temporal convolutional network search space
   - depth, kernel sizes, dilation pattern, channel counts, residual connections, and heads that predict velocity components
 - Objective design